nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    3. Test case: type `ctrl + tab`<br>
       Expected: The current list is switched to the other list.

-### Viewing Task, Deadline and Contact Assocation
+### Viewing Task and Contact Assocation

-1. Select Task or Deadline to view Contact Assocation
+1. Select Task to view Contact Assocation

    1. Prerequisites: task "Foo" is already added and assigned to contact "Alex".
 If not added, add it first.
 Foo should be the first index in the task list.
    2. Test case: `select_task 1`<br>